Maren Morris and Ryan Hurd Are Married

 The country stars are married.
 Yeehaw!

-Morris, 27, and Hurd, 31, tied the knot on Saturday in Nashville, TN., People reports.
+Morris, 27, and Hurd, 31, tied the knot on Saturday in Nashville, TN., E!
+News has learned.

 The two got engaged last July.
 They have been together since December 2015 and have been friends for more than four years.